 Standard residential installs run roughly two hours from start to finish.
 We mount the load management module beside your panel, attach the CT clamps to your main conductors, run the dedicated EV charger circuit, and mount the charger on the wall.

-This quick timeline is a huge relief compared to a traditional panel replacement.
-Full service upgrades often require coordinating with your utility company to completely shut off your home’s power for a full day.
+This quick timeline is a huge relief compared to a traditional panel replacement, especially during Texas summer months when ERCOT grid demand peaks.
+Full service upgrades often require coordinating with Austin Energy to completely shut off your home’s power for a full day.

 Our team handles all the complicated paperwork for you.
 The City of Austin permit is pulled before anyone arrives at your house, and final inspections are coordinated immediately after the work is complete.
 You get to start charging your car the very same day.
-Same-week install slots are usually open and ready to book.
+Same-week install slots are available.

-Flat-rate pricing starts at $895 for the installation labor.
+Flat-rate pricing starts at $895 for the installation labor across Austin, Cedar Park, and the greater Travis County area (2026 pricing).
 Complete projects that include the hardware, labor, and permits typically run between $1,200 and $1,850 total.

 You see one single number upfront before any tools come out of the truck.
 There are absolutely no surprise fees or hidden costs, because we hate those surprise calls from the garage as much as you do.